alonshrestha/stechalon.com/_posts/2020-09-01-reset-root-password-mysql-mariadb-centos.md

 ---
 layout: post
-title: "Reset MySQL/MariaDB Root Password In CentOS 8"
+title: "How To Reset MySQL Or MariaDB Root Password"
+heading: "How To Reset MySQL Or MariaDB Root Password"
 categories: [linux, backup-restore]
-image: reset-root-password-mysql-mariadb-centos/1.png
+image: reset-root-password-mysql-mariadb-centos/1.webp
 tags:
 - Linux
 - Ubuntu